jruels/ansible-best-practices/labs/setup-ansible/index.md

 Enter:

 ```
-logout
+exit
 ```

-Repeat these steps for `node2`, and then back out to the control node.
+Repeat these steps for `node2`

 ## Verify Each Managed Node Is Accessible